rocher/git-flow-tutorial/README.md

        in the directory `example`, which is a git repository, being `master` the currently checked out branch
      * there is an number at the beginning of each issued command
-     * commands are separated by a blank line
+     * blocks of commands and their respective output are separated by a blank line
+     * examples end with a prompt

-     for example:
+     example:
      ```shell
      [1] ted> git init example
      Initialized empty Git repository in ted/example/.git/